 - Diffuse lavender in your bedroom (or use in the shower).

-- Avoid caffeine four to six hours before bedtime.
+- Avoid caffeine 4 to 6 hours before bedtime.

-- Stop eating two to three hours before bedtime.
+- Stop eating 2 to 3 hours before bedtime.

 - Listen to soft, slow music to relax, like symphonic pieces.